 Socialising With Others

-But if your child doesn’t go to childcare, they can always socialise with other kids at playgrounds or in play centres.
-You could also set up play dates with other families with kids.
-The more opportunities they have to be around and interact with other kids, the more socially adjusted they will be heading into school.
+But if your child doesn’t go to childcare, they can always socialise with other children at playgrounds or in play centres.
+You could also set up play dates with other families with children.
+The more opportunities they have to be around and interact with other children, the more socially adjusted they will be heading into school.

 Prepare Them for Learning